Multi-Order Monte Carlo IMEX hierarchies for uncertainty quantification in multiscale hyperbolic systems: Numerical tests

 where $\bar L$, $\bar T$, $\bar H$, and $\bar U=\bar L/\bar T$ are the characteristic length, time, depth, and velocity, respectively.
 Substitution of these rescaled variables into the governing system of equations, dropping the star superscripts to ease notation, yields the following dimensionless SWE:

 Here, $\mathrm{Fr} = \bar{U} / \sqrt{g \bar{H}}$ is the Froude number, which measures the ratio between the convective velocity and the pressure (acoustic-gravity) wave speed.
 When the Froude number is very small (i.e., the acoustic wave speed dominates over the advective dynamics of the water), the system becomes stiff, highlighting the intrinsic multiscale nature of the dynamics.
 Fully explicit numerical methods would then require an extremely large number of small time steps to track the acoustic waves while the fluid itself moves very slowly.
-This motivates the need for a semi-implicit/IMEX temporal discretization of the equations.
+This motivates the need for a semi-implicit/IMEX temporal discretization of the equations (for which the stiff components are treated implicitly and all the rest is left explicit).

 For the test case, in a domain $\mathcal{D}=[0,30]$, we consider a double Gaussian distribution of the water depth, with uncertain input $z$ affecting their variance, a constant null initial velocity, and a flat bottom profile: